bogaudio/BogaudioModules/README.md

   make
   ```

+**The master branch of this module currently builds against Rack's master branch**, which has changes that will be released as Rack 0.6.

-To build for a particular version of Rack, check out the corresponding branch:
+To build Bogaudio for the current production version of Rack (0.5), check out the corresponding branch:

   ```
   (in plugins/BogaudioModules:)
   git fetch
-  git checkout v0.4.0
+  git checkout v0.5.x
   make
   ```